violenzae/marlowe-movie-recommend/README.md

 * Error responses in both APIs
 * Migrate TMDB API call to Express/node.js backend
 * Create logins/have users add movies they want to see to a database
+* Show streaming availability and options for each film with Utelly API

 ## Known Bugs